deckarep/blade/README.md

 ### Features
 * Bladeruuner is incredibly light-weight: 1 goroutine per ssh connection vs 1 os thread per ssh connection.
-* Enforces a consistent style for common tasks ie: we all deploy the same.
-* Consists of components which are single one-off commands
 * And Recipes which are composed commands to enforce better and consistent administration across the organization
 * Enforces proper concurrency restrictions when running remote commands.
 * Colorized output for easier groking.
 * Automatically ensures all commands run properly and possibly retried.
-* TODO: Recipes of Recipes, recipes are composeable.
+* TODO: Recipes of Recipes, recipes are composable.
 * TODO: Summaries for when you don't want to see a bunch git-hashes streaming by, just tell me if everything matches please.
 * TODO: Allows user-specific recipe overrides.
 * TODO: Caches host lookup queries for faster execution (configurable).